Gifts Differing

 Every year over 2.5 million people take the MBTI assessment, and it has become the most widely used personality questionnaire in history.
 Over 150,000 copies of Gifts Differing have been sold.

 The late Isabel Briggs Myers devoted her life to the observation, study and measurement of personality and psychological type indicator theory.
 With her mother, Katharine Cook Briggs, she developed the Myers–Briggs Type Indicator personality inventory.
-Her son, Peter B. Myers, continues research work on the development and application of personality type.
+Her son, Peter B. Myers, continued research work on the development and application of personality type.